Unathi596/Inheritance-Part-5-Uni-Management-System-/README.md

-# Visual Basic Project
+## Visual Basic Project
 # A University Management System that manages every student information using object-oriented programming:
-1. Such as the coruse name that the student is doing
+1. Such as the course name that the student is doing
 2. Course Code
 3. ID
 4. Student Name and Age